Elephant Conservation Project

 Requirements

-• You must have an Upper Intermediate level of English
+• You must have an Intermediate level (B1) of English

-• Special skills: You must be physically fit, willing to work and to get your hands dirty
+• Special skills: You must be physically fit, willing to work and to get your hands dirty.

 • Special skills: You should be passionate about elephants and conservation.